Balsall Heath: History

 Balsall Heath initially had a reasonably affluent population, which can still be seen in the dilapidated grandeur of some of the larger houses.
-A railway station on Brighton Road (on the Birmingham to Bristol line) led to further expansion, and the end of the 19th century saw a proliferation of high-density small terraced houses.
+Brighton Road railway station led to further expansion, and the end of the 19th century saw a proliferation of high-density small terraced houses.

 A Muslim community was started in June 1940 when two Yemenis purchased an artisan cottage on Mary Street.
 With the mosque being located in the area, more Muslim immigrants began to move into private lodgings in Balsall Heath.
 Today, Balsall Heath has one of the largest Muslim communities in Birmingham.
 It is also home to diverse communities from across the Commonwealth.

 By the 1980s, many of Balsall Heath's houses were in a dilapidated condition; some still lacked bathrooms or indoor toilets.
 The local council considered demolishing these properties but chose to refurbish them as part of an urban renewal scheme.
 Most of these Victorian terraces still exist and, along with more modern social housing, characterise the area today.
 The area's traditional 'brick' pavements were replaced at this time by the more modern and conventional paving slabs.

 Balsall Heath's low rents also attracted a bohemian student population.
 Its proximity to the University of Birmingham, the city centre and the "trendy" area of Moseley were all contributing factors.
 There was little conflict between the students and locals despite their vastly differing lifestyles.
 However, a knife-incident in 1991 led to an article in Redbrick warning students not to live in the area.

 In July 2005, Balsall Heath was hit by a tornado, which devastated many buildings around Church Road and Ladypool Road.
 Birmingham City Council offered loans to those who would otherwise be unable to repair their properties, and the area has now made a full recovery.